-Aortic Valve Replacement: Minimally Invasive MethodsSkip to the navigation
+Aortic Valve Replacement: Minimally Invasive SurgerySkip to the navigation

-Aortic valve replacement is typically an open-heart surgery.
-But a minimally invasive method—using surgery or a catheter procedure—may be an option for some people.
+Aortic valve replacement is usually an open-heart surgery.
+But minimally invasive surgery may be an option for some people.

-What are the potential benefits of minimally invasive valve replacement surgery?
+What are the possible benefits of less invasive surgery?

-Less invasive surgery may have benefits over conventional valve replacement surgery.
-These benefits can include:
+This surgery may have benefits over regular surgery.
+These include:

 - A smaller scar.